• Skip to primary navigation

 What Ingredients Should I Look Out For in low FODMAP Protein Powder?

 Double check to ensure the protein powder you choose does not contain polyols.
-These are things like xylitol, sorbitol, mannitol, often used as a low calorie sweetener.
-You should also double check anything labeled Whey protein due to the potential lactose content.
+These are things like xylitol, sorbitol, mannitol, often used as low calorie artificial sweeteners.
+You should also double check anything labeled Whey Protein or whey protein concentrate due to the potential lactose content if you have a lactose intolerance.

-You should also be mindful of any protein powders claiming to contain prebiotics as those can be irritating to the gut.
+You should also be mindful of any protein powders claiming to contain prebiotics as those can be irritating to the gut and cause digestive discomfort.

 Other sources of low FODMAP Protein

-Adding protein powder into your diet is a great way to up your daily protein intake, however getting protein from whole food sources is generally a good idea.
+Adding protein powder into your diet is a great way to up your daily protein intake, however getting protein from whole food sources & a balanced diet is generally a good idea.
 Some other sources of low fodmap protein are:

-• Lean meats like chicken breast or white fish.
-Try this simple chicken salad recipe that’s perfect for meal prepping or this simple chicken marsala recipe that makes a great weeknight dinner.
+• Lean meats like chicken breast or white fish are a great option.
+Try this simple chicken salad recipe that's perfect for meal prepping or this simple chicken marsala recipe that makes a great weeknight dinner.

 • Red meat is also a great source of protein.
 I love this easy slow cooker short rib recipe and this tasty Hawaiian inspired beef stew recipe.

-• Seafood like mussels, clams, and scallops are also great sources of low fodmap protein.
-These drunken mussels are one of my all time favorite recipes!
+• Fish and seafood like salmon, mussels, clams, and scallops are also great sources of low fodmap protein.
+These drunken mussels and this Salmon Caesar Salad are two of my all time favorite recipes!

-• If you’re looking for more ideas for incorporating protein into your day, check out this post featuring 25+ healthy gluten free protein lunch ideas with low fodmap options, too!
+• If you're looking for more ideas for incorporating protein into your day, check out this post featuring 30+ of the best low fodmap lunch ideas!

 What is the Best Low FODMAP Protein Powder Option?